Travel guide

 How many GB do I need for 10 days in Croatia?

 For 10 days in Croatia, we recommend between 6-8 GB.
 This covers map usage, social media, occasional video calls, and searches.
 If you plan to upload many videos or stream, consider 10-12 GB.
-For minimalist use (just maps and basic messaging), 4-5 GB may be sufficient.
+For minimalist use (only maps and basic messaging), 4-5 GB may be sufficient.

 Does the eSIM work on inter-island ferries?